adedomin/neo8ball-irc/README.md

 run:

-    ./ircbot.sh >/dev/null 2>/dev/null & disown
+    ./ircbot.sh & disown

 configure:

     vim ./config.sh

-For weather, you need an API key; if you use systemd service, you can set the OWM_KEY variable there. e.g.
+For OpenWeatherMap, you need an API key; you can set it in the config.

-    Environment="OWM_KEY=<some-key-goes-here>"
+Make sure it is exported.
+By default the variable name is OWM_KEY.

-For default weather location persistance and .nws search you need the following env variable
+For default weather location persistance and .nws search you need PERSIST_LOC defined in your environment.

-    Environment="PERSIST_LOC=/home/neo8ball/.local/var/db/"

-In your 8ball.service file.
-If you do not do this, you need to maintain another method for making these values available to your bot.
-You can likely include it in your config file and export the variable.
+You can set it in the config.
+Make sure this value is exported

 Example systemd Service
 -----------------------